Séamus Gill Jewellery, Silversmithing and Sculpture

 SÉAMUS GILL SCULPTURE

-The sculptures are finished by patinating the bronze in soft muted colours, with selective areas highly polished and gold plated.
-He usually creates his work in related groups or returns to constantly evolving theme.
+Each piece is finished by patinating the bronze in soft muted colours, with selective areas highly polished and gold plated.

 “Sleek sinuous and sculptural forms….nothing short of stunning”